uptonking/note4yaoo/lib-db-pouchdb-community.md

 - ## 🚀🔥 [PouchDB, the JavaScript Database That Syncs | Hacker News_201612](https://news.ycombinator.com/item?id=13101870)

-- Do you mind me asking why you choose to use PouchDB in this way instead of Realm for React Native?
+- 🆚️ Do you mind me asking why you choose to use PouchDB in this way instead of Realm for React Native?
   - 1) Realm works only in React Native and not in React web.
 This has paid off in the prototype mode because it allowed us to build some simple reports in our web product.
   - 2) Realm was very new and I felt we were already using too many new frameworks.
   - 3) On the server side, CouchDB has Futon to simplify our learning curve and give us a basic GUI to have a sanity check when our code wasn't functioning as expected.
 Not sure what Realm's server side looks like.
+- Realm looks very promising, but the lack of a version that can run in the browser is also why I had to cross it off my list of potential DBs for the project I'm working on.
+- We opted to use Realm instead because it offers encrypted storage exposed to React-Native.
+Would have loved to use *ouchDB but this was a missing critical piece.
+- 1. Realm on the server/sync is closed beta at the moment.
+It's not ready.
+  - 2. Realms design does not gel well if you use Redux architecture.

+- 🆚️ Did you also consider Couchbase Lite?
+  - I've used pouch on a few projects and also attempted to use cb lite.
+I found pouch dramatically easier to get up and running with.
+  - Cb lite was complicated since it needs a native plugin rather than being just js.
+That wasn't too bad.
+  - The thing that put the nail in it for me was all the setup on the server side with sync gateways, multiple databases that then sync with one another, etc etc.
+- I explored using Couchbase Lite in an app and realized that PouchDB was still the best client library for it, and at least in my testing of Couchbase Lite's Cordova plugin I saw a bunch of bugs
+  - and didn't see much in the way of a performance benefit on even iOS/Android over PouchDB's performance with IndexedDB and/or SQLite.

-- 👉🏻 We've been running PouchDB in production for ~15 months now.
+- 🌰 We've been running PouchDB in production for ~15 months now.
 We chose it because it was a greenfield project and it gave us 2 things: Easy offline support and real-time syncing that makes it easy to create collaboration a-la Google Docs.
   - In terms of architecture we have about 250 tenants with separate Couch databases per each.
 We're still running Couch 1.6.
 We have yet to evaluate Couch 2.0.
 - we had to tackle few interesting problems that came along
   1. Load times.
 Once you get over certain db size the initial load time from clean slate takes ages due to PouchDB being super chatty.
 I'm talking about 15-30 mins to do initial sync of 20-30mb database.
 We had to resort to pouch-dump to produce dump files periodically.
 That helped a lot.
 I think this issue has been rectified with Couch 2.0 and sync protocol update.
   2. Browser limits.
 Once we hit the inherent capacity of some browsers (namely Safari on iOS, 50mb) we had to get creative.
 Now we're running 2 CouchDB databases for each tenant where 1 has full data and the other only contains last 7-8 days.
 Pouch syncs to the latter one.
 We run filtered replications between the full db and the reduced db and do periodic purging.
 On the client side if a customer tries to go back more than 7 days we just use the Pouch in online only mode where it acts as a client library to remote couch and doesn't sync locally.
   3. Dealing with conflicts.
 This might matter or it might not depending on the domain but you have to be aware of data conflicts.
 Because CouchDB/PouchDb is eventually consistent multi-master setup and you will get data conflicts where people update the same entity based on the same source revision.
 PouchDB has nice hooks to let you deal with this but you have to architect for it.
   4. Custom back-end logic.
 Because Pouch talks directly to Couch you can't exactly execute custom back-end logic when needed.
 We had to introduce a REST back-channel to make sure our back-end runs extra logic when needed.
   5. We had some nasty one-off surprises.
 Last one was with an object that had 1700 or so revisions in couch and once it synced to PouchDB it would crash the Chrome tab in a matter of seconds.
-Due to the way PouchDB stores revision tree (lot's of nested arrays) Chrome would choke during `JSON.parse()` call and eat up memory until crash.
+Due to the way PouchDB stores revision tree (lot's of nested arrays), Chrome would choke during `JSON.parse()` call and eat up memory until crash.
 We resolved this one by reducing the revision history limit that is kept.
 - That chattiness is what has driven me away from Pouch, sadly.
 It's a flaw in the Couch replication protocol design that won't be fixed until the spec is changed.
   - The chattiness is mostly addressed with _bulk_get in CouchDB 2.0 - Pouch will automatically use it if the server supports it.
 Another option is to stick a HTTP/2 proxy in front of your CouchDB instance - the chatter to the db is ultimately still there but it significantly reduces the latency cost to the PouchDB client.
 There are plans to add first class HTTP/2 support to Couch but for remote client architectures just adding a proxy should be a significant improvement.
 - nested recision tree: I think Nolan ended up writing a non recursive JSON parser to deal with this and there was some debate about whether it made sense to be used as it was significantly slower (though could handle deeply nested structures)
   - Yup, exactly.
-We use JSON.parse inside of a try/catch and then fall back to vuvuzela which is a non-recursive JSON parser in cases of stack overflows
+We use `JSON.parse` inside of a try/catch and then fall back to `vuvuzela` which is a non-recursive JSON parser in cases of stack overflows
   - Unfortunately the only way to resolve this without vuvuzela would have been to change the structure of the stored documents which would have required a large migration, so I'm glad to hear that the vuvuzela solution was the right way to go.

 - 🤔 on the server side, is one database per user feasible?
 IIRC Couch can only handle 100 or so different databases on one instance.
 And you can't do views across them.